-Students completing 9 or more semester hours whose grade point average is between 3.5 and 3.89 during the current semester will be placed on the Dean's List for distinguished scholastic recognition.
+Students completing 9 or more semester hours whose grade point average is between 3.5 and 3.89 in the fall/spring semester during the current semester will be placed on the Dean's List for distinguished scholastic recognition.
 Students receive a letter of recognition signed by the Associate Vice President for Learning.